-[Clause 4 amended in Gazette 31 Aug 2010 p.
+[Clause 4 amended: Gazette 31 Aug 2010 p.
 4186.]

 5. Genuine need test for category C

 To satisfy the genuine need test for category C the applicant must satisfy the Commissioner that a firearm of category A or B would be inadequate or unsuitable for the purpose for which the firearm is required.